Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Convexification

+For the symmetric loss function and linear function class, $f(X_i) = X_i^\top\theta$, the problem in equation~(\ref{eq:logit}) becomes the standard logistic regression.
+The deep learning consists of minimizing the problem in equation (\ref{eq:logit}) over the class of deep neural networks.
+Lastly, the state-of-the-art Extreme Gradient Boosting (XGBoost) algorithm of \cite{chen2016xgboost} can be understood as a functional gradient descent algorithm minimizing the problem in equation~(\ref{eq:logit}) with some additional regularization; see also \cite{friedman2001elements}, Ch.
+10.

-\begin{example}[Exponential convexification] Lemma~\ref{lemma:exponential} in the Online Appendix shows that $\phi(z)$ = $\exp(z),$ the exponential convexifying function, satisfies Assumption~\ref{as:phi} with $\gamma = 1/2$ and $C = {2}$.
-The objective is to minimize $f\mapsto \frac{1}{n}\sum_{i=1}^n\omega(Y_i,X_i)e^{-Y_if(X_i)}$, which reduces to the adaptive boosting (AdaBoost) in the symmetric case; see \cite{friedman2001elements}, Ch.
-10. \end{example} This example, therefore, indicates that a loss-based reweighted adaptive boosting can be used for economic decisions.
+\begin{example}[Exponential convexification] Lemma~\ref{lemma:exponential} in the Online Appendix shows that $\phi(z)$ = $\exp(z),$ the exponential convexifying function, satisfies Assumption~\ref{as:phi} on compact intervals with $\gamma = 1/2$ and $C = {2}$.
+The objective is to minimize

+\end{example} For the symmetric loss function, this objective function is usually minimized iteratively in the adaptive boosting (AdaBoost); see also \cite{friedman2001elements}, Ch.
+10.

 \begin{example}[Hinge convexification] Lemma~\ref{lemma:hinge} in the Online Appendix shows that $\phi(z)$ = $(1+z)_+$,\footnote{For $a\in\mathbb{R}$, $(a)_+ = \max\{a,0\}$.} the hinge convexifying function, satisfies Assumption~\ref{as:phi} with $\gamma=1$ and $C=1$.
-The objective is to minimize $f\mapsto \frac{1}{n}\sum_{i=1}^n\omega(Y_i,X_i)(1-Y_if(X_i))_+$, which reduces to the support vector machines in the symmetric case; see \cite{friedman2001elements}, Ch.
-12. \end{example} This example, therefore, indicates that a loss-based reweighted support vector machines can be used for economic decisions.
+The objective is to minimize \end{example} For the symmetric loss function, this objective function is usually minimized subject to a reproducing kernel Hilbert space constraint within support vector machines; see \cite{friedman2001elements}, Ch.
+12.